esnet/grafana-esnet-networkmap-panel/docs/development.md

 3. Configure Grafana to read plugins from the parent directory of the project.

-When installed as a service, the most likely place for the config file is `/usr/local/etc/grafana/grafana.ini` For exmaple, if the project is located in /Users/myuser/grafana-plugins/grafana-esnet-networkmap-panel, set the plugins value to the parent directory:
+When installed as a service, the most likely place for the config file is `/usr/local/etc/grafana/grafana.ini` For example, if the project is located in /Users/myuser/grafana-plugins/grafana-esnet-networkmap-panel, set the plugins value to the parent directory:

 ```grafana.ini